Chapter 68:

 “Yay, horses!”
 Sharzin and Aesandoral squealed excitedly.

-“No horses,” Rionriv shook her head.
+“No. No horses,” Rionriv shook her head.
 “They’re all taken, too.
-Everyone is going to this concert.”
+Everyone is going to this stupid concert we're not allowed to go to.”

-And start a global war, resulting in an arcane bomb nuking the Capital City of Sutin’eli.
+And it'll start a global war, resulting in an arcane bomb nuking the Capital City of Sutin’eli.
 But I can’t say that.

 “Iz, can’t we please go?
 We can defend ourselves, regardless of the whole, you know…thing.”